haniffalab/webatlas-pipeline/sphinx/configuration.rst

 Multiple projects can be defined in a single parameters file, and each can define multiple datasets.
-Each project item is defined by the following keys
+Each project item is defined by the following keys:

 .. list-table::
     :widths: 10 15